Barnert Egermann Illigasch advised EnBW on joint venture for Austrian charging stations

 An example of such an exception to the ban on anti-competitive agreements are short-term deliveries to a competitor who, without any fault on his part, suffers from a supply bottleneck regarding an input product.
 This might happen, for example, when borders are suddenly closed.
 Other possibilities to protect against a supply interruption, such as forming purchasing groups, are also conceivable.
 However, as the competition law rules remain fully applicable, a careful assessment should be made in each case, weighing the necessity of the envisaged measure against its restrictive effects on competition.
 Restrictions of competition must be minimised, and the benefits gained from the cooperation must be passed on to the customers.

-In this context, it should be noted again that various European national competition authorities announced that they are focusing on certain areas that are currently prone to prohibited horizontal agreements, such as price fixing for goods in particularly high demand.
+In this context, howver, it should be noted again that various European national competition authorities, including the Commission, announced that they are focusing on certain areas that are currently prone to prohibited horizontal agreements, such as price fixing for goods in particularly high demand.
 The Austrian FCA has announced that it will investigate any suspicion of cartel agreements in the area of health protection products (such as face masks or sanitiser gels) and give top priority to such complaints.

 Austrian and EU competition law remain fully applicable in this time of crisis.